Malatras out at SUNY amid firestorm

 Cuomo has denied Boylan's allegations, and Malatras has since indicated he regrets his comments, making those statements only after his messages were publicized.

-The uproar over Malatras has also triggered a schism within United University Professionals, the faculty union representing some 37,000 state employees.
-Its president, Frederick Kowal of Schoharie County, has openly backed Malatras, arguing the chancellor has been effective in guiding the university system through the public health crisis.
+The uproar over Malatras has also left a fissure within United University Professionals, the faculty union representing some 37,000 state employees.
+Its president, Frederick Kowal of Schoharie County, had publicly backed Malatras, arguing the chancellor has been effective in guiding the university system through the public health crisis.

-Critics of Kowal have been arguing the union president has been on the wrong side of the Malatras controversy, contending Malatras, with just three years of experience as a higher education administrator, should not have been hired without a national search and lacked the necessary qualifications for the prestigious post.
+But the Member Action Coalition of UUP, a splinter group of maverick professors, chided Kowal on Thursday.
+The group said in a statement that Kowal pursued gaining "perceived political advantage of working with top SUNY management," weakening the union's chances of "building real power."

-Kowal said today the union is calling for a national search for a new SUNY chancellor.
+Kowal said the union is calling for a national search for a new SUNY chancellor and recruiting candidates with diverse backgrounds.

 Hochul, though, has kept numerous political appointees of Cuomo in her administration.